Team-2502/RobotCode2026/README.md

 - [ ] fix velocity (not getting high enough, presumably confidence constants are broken)
   - average ds command and current velocity for elsewhere
   - turret velocity
-- [ ] check if drivetrain speed limiter is working for shoot on the fly
+- [x] check if drivetrain speed limiter is working for shoot on the fly
   - jittery
 - [ ] think about speed limiting while passing
-- [ ] test to make sure max speeds are actually max speeds
+- [x] test to make sure max speeds are actually max speeds
+- [ ] crazy snap to 90 tech
 -----
 ### turret
 - [ ] regs. for passing, yaw